pubkey/jsonschema-key-compression/README.md

 }
 ```

 The compressed version only needs **85 chars** while the non-compressed version needs **123 chars**.
 So by storing the compressed version, you can store up to 30% more data.
+Compression efficiency depends on the length of the attribute names.

 ## You should use this when
 - you want to save storage space in an NoSQL-database but still want to have valid json-data